Easy Watercolor Mother’s Day Card Tutorial (Step-by-Step)

 Some links in this post are affiliate links to products I love!

 Mother’s Day is coming up and I know you’re probably wondering if you should make your mom a card.
-The answer is yes.
-You can do it!
-In this step-by-step watercolor tutorial I’m going to show you how easily you can make a really cute Mother’s Day card.
-Plus, how many brownie points are you going to get for making your mom a card?
+The answer is yes and this watercolor Mother’s Day card tutorial is going to show you exactly how to do it!
+I’m going to walk you through this step-by-step watercolor process from start to finish.
+You can totally do this even if you’ve never picked up a paintbrush before!
+Plus, how many brownie points are you going to get for making your mom a handmade card?
 So many.
 What mom doesn’t love a handmade gift from their kids, whether they’re 5 or 25?
-My mom is in her 50’s and still likes my handmade gifts, haha.
-So, trust me when I say this Mother’s Day card will definitely be a winner in your mom’s eyes!
+My mom is in her 50’s and still loves my handmade gifts, haha.
+Trust me when I say this Mother’s Day card is going to be a total winner!

 Supplies For Step-by-Step Watercolor Mother’s Day Card